Avinash Umesh Jadhav

-Avinash Umesh Jadhav is an Indian politician serving as a member of the Karnataka Legislative Assembly, representing Chincholi assembly constituency since from 2019.
+Dr. Avinash Umesh Jadhav is an Indian politician serving as a member of the Karnataka Legislative Assembly, representing Chincholi assembly constituency since from 2019.
 He contested and won the 2023 Karnataka elections gaining 69963 votes.
 He first won the constituency in 2019 Karnataka bypolls by a margin of 8,030 votes, defeating Congress candidate Subash Rathod.

 Political career

 Avinash Umesh Jadhav began his political career with the BJP, winning the Chincholi seat in the 2019 Karnataka Legislative Assembly byelection.
 He successfully retained the seat in 2023 as a Bharatiya Janata Party candidate.
 Avinash Umesh Jadhav's development agenda.

 Constituency work

-During his tenure (2019-present), Avinash Umesh Jadhav has focused on:
+During his tenure (2019–present), Avinash Umesh Jadhav has focused on: